SamNahutdo/McdoPayrollSystemC/README.md

 *******
-this is teacher based suggestions in our system so this is well presented
+These are teacher based suggestions in our system, so this are well presented.
 *******
 ***🔧 Functions and Their Uses***